Mr. Putin (2015) illustrates that you can write a first-rate biography even if standard biographical details are missing

-Secondly, the Story of Mississauga is concerned with community engagement.
+The Story of Mississauga is concerned, as well, with community engagement.
 It’s my understanding that residents will play a key role in the planning of the Story of Mississauga.

 Many thoughts come to mind.
 For example, what might be the best way to ensure that Mississauga residents really have a choice, with regard to which of their stories will be told?